sillygoose/cs_esphome/README.md

 ## What's new

-- create database pruning predicates in the YAML configuration file (0.3.2, see [Pruning database entries](#pruning-database) section below)
+- create database pruning predicates in the YAML configuration file: [Pruning database entries](#pruning-database)
+- set the initial value of the utility meter: [Pruning database entries](#setting-utility-meter)

 #